lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

 # A Data-driven Model for Simulating Longitudinal Visual Field Tests in Glaucoma
- This repository is a part of the paper "A Data-driven Model for Simulating Longitudinal Visual Field Tests in Glaucoma" published in Translational Vision Science & Technology June 2023.
+ This repository is a part of the paper "[**A Data-driven Model for Simulating Longitudinal Visual Field Tests in Glaucoma**](https://tvst.arvojournals.org/article.aspx?articleid=2791260.)" published in Translational Vision Science & Technology.
+2023;12(6):27,https://doi.org/10.1167/tvst.12.6.27.

 ![vf_simulator](https://github.com/lcapacitor/glaucomatous-longitudinal-vf-simulator/blob/main/figures/sim_eye_218/eye_218_1090.png)

 Panel (a): Visual field (VF) sequence of a glaucoma patient over 7 years.
-The baseline VF has an arcuate-shaped scotoma in the superior field, and the VF sequence manifests a moderate progression with MD linear regression slope of -0.5 dB/year.
-Panels (b) shows a simulated stable VF sequence (MD slope of 0 dB/year).
+The baseline VF has an arcuate-shaped scotoma in the superior field, and the VF sequence manifests a moderate progression with the MD linear regression slope of -0.5 dB/year.
+Panel (b) shows a simulated stable VF sequence (MD slope of 0 dB/year).
 Panel (c) shows a simulated VF sequence with the same progression rate (MD slope of −0.5 dB/year) as the patient’s data.
-Panels (d) and (e) show simulated VF sequences with higher progression rates that of the patient’s data (MD slopes of −1.0 dB/year and −1.5 dB/year, respectively).
+Panels (d) and (e) show simulated VF sequences with higher progression rates (MD slopes of −1.0 dB/year and −1.5 dB/year, respectively) than that of the patient’s data.

 ## Authors
-  - **Yan Li**, Department of Electrical & Computer Engineering, University of Toronto
+  - **Yan Li**, The Edward S. Rogers Sr. Department of Electrical & Computer Engineering, University of Toronto
   - **Moshe Eizenman**, Department of Ophthalmology & Vision Sciences, University of Toronto
   - **Runjie B. Shi**, Institute of Biomedical Engineering and Temerty Faculty of Medicine, University of Toronto
   - **Yvonne Buys**, Department of Ophthalmology & Vision Sciences, University of Toronto